 For paper-filing, the IRS will not accept the obsolete TD F90-22.1 form or a printed FinCEN Form 114, which is intended for e-filing only.
 If someone else is e-filing the FBAR on your behalf, you must use the Record of Authorization to Electronically File FBARs (FinCEN Report 114a).

 That form doesn’t need to be submitted with the FBAR, but it must be kept and made available to the IRS or FinCEN upon request.

 Taxpayers must keep records for each account that need to be reported on a FBAR.
 That information must include:

 Documents that satisfy the above information include bank states or copies of filed FBARs, and the records must be kept for five years after the FBAR’s due date.

-How an IRS Attorney Can Assist You
+Need to File a Delinquent FBAR?
+An IRS Attorney Can Assist You

 As with anything regarding tax filing, you shouldn’t file a delinquent FBAR on your own.
 If it is not done correctly, it can raise the possibility that you can be audited.